Gay Marriage Around the World

 A growing number of governments around the world are considering whether to grant legal recognition to same-sex marriages.
 More than a dozen countries currently have national laws allowing gays and lesbians to marry, mostly in Europe and the Americas.
 In two other countries, including the United States, some jurisdictions allow same-sex couples to wed, while others do not.

 The following is a list of nations that allow same-sex marriage, either nationwide or in certain jurisdictions.

-While recent polls show that nearly two-thirds of French adults support legalizing same-sex marriage, opposition to the change has been intense.
+While recent polls show that a majority of French adults support the law, opposition to the change has been intense.
 Since the beginning of 2013, several anti-gay marriage protests with occasionally volatile crowds numbering in the hundreds of thousands have taken place in Paris and elsewhere.
-Indeed, concerns about the possibility of violent protests surrounding the final vote prompted French authorities to deploy riot police outside the National Assembly.

 In 2005, New Zealand enacted legislation allowing same-sex couples to enter into civil unions.
 The 2013 measure not only legalizes same-sex marriage but also allows for gay and lesbian couples to adopt children.

 On April 10, the lower house of Uruguay’s Congress passed legislation legalizing same-sex marriage, a week after the country’s Senate did so.
 President José Mujica signed the bill into law on May 3, making Uruguay the second Latin American country to legalize same-sex marriage, following Argentina.
 Civil unions have been permitted in Uruguay since 2008, and gay and lesbian couples were given adoption rights in 2009.